|

 you may lose your home.

-- A home equity line of credit is money in a loan account which can
+A home equity line of credit is money in a loan account that can

 be used as you need it.
 You can use any portion of it at any time